danja/zpt/README.md

 ## Overview

 Agents, both human and artificial have limits on the amount of information they can process at a given time : working memory/context window.
-In attempt to optimise processing workflows, two complimentary ontologies have been developed: [Ragno](https://github.com/danja/ragno), which offers a representation of a knowledgebase that is friendly to both Semantic Web and Language Model technologies, and here ZPT which provides a means of selectively navigating the knowledgebase.
+In attempt to optimise processing workflows, two complimentary ontologies have been developed: [Ragno](https://github.com/danja/ragno), which offers a representation of a knowledgebase that is friendly to both Semantic Web and Language Model technologies, and here ZPT which provides a means of purposefully navigating the knowledgebase.

 Ragno describes a heterogenous knowledge graph in a generalized fashion, loosely scale-free - it may be a domain-specific local knowledgebase or the Web as a whole.
 ZPT adds navigation capabilities that adapt information presentation to user (agent) needs.
-A system may dynamically select optimal knowledge "corpuscles" based on query requirements across three orthogonal dimensions:
+A system may dynamically select optimal knowledge based on query requirements across three orthogonal dimensions:

 - **🔍 Zoom**: Controls abstraction level (entity → summary → full text → community → corpus)
 - **🔄 Pan**: Controls domain boundaries (topics, entities, temporal periods, geographic regions)